pipelinecd/pipeline/README.md

 State of the project
 --------------------
-This project is currently in a very early state of development.
+~~This project is currently in a very early state of development.
 Development happens in a LEAN way, bit by bit adding features and improving based on user experiences and feedback.
-Give your feedback at the [user/dev forum][3].
+Give your feedback at the [user/dev forum][3].~~

+**THIS PROJECT IS ABANDONED**

 Features
 --------